People with excess belly fat are at risk for serious health problems.

-While they may not directly affect your belly fat loss, stress reducers can help you manage your hormones, reducing the hunger hormone ghrelin and the stress hormone cortisol.
+While they may not directly affect your fat loss around your belly, stress reducers can help you manage your hormones, reducing the hunger hormone ghrelin and the stress hormone cortisol.

 Get Better Sleep

 There’s no faster way to sabotage your best-laid lifestyle plans than “not feeling like it.”
-A lack of motivation and fatigue go hand in hand.
+A lot of people find that lack of motivation and fatigue go hand in hand.

 Snacking and reliance on mid-afternoon caffeine is not a quick fix for a tired body and mind.
-So make sleep a priority—at least 7 hours, 9 is better.
+So make sleep a priority—at least 7 hours of sleep, nine is better.